 - Seeks sounds while also displaying sound intolerance

-- Enjoys wrestling, jumping, swinging, spinning, and hanging upside down
+- Enjoys wrestling, jumping, spinning, and back rubs

-You hear a sound, you instinctively turn and look.
-What happens when looking results in temporary blurring of vision or a brief feeling of nauseousness?
-Most of us either respond by slowly moving the whole body or decide the effort is not worth the cost.
+The inner ear’s vestibular system coordinates head, neck, and eye movements.
+When you hear a sound, you instinctively turn and look.
+What happens when turning your head to look results in temporary blurred vision or a brief feeling of nauseousness?
+Most of us, either respond by slowly moving the whole body or decide the effort is not worth the cost.

-Imagine struggling to perform academically and experiencing limited progress in therapies.
+Imagine struggling to perform academically.
+Then, experiencing limited progress in therapies.
 No matter how hard you work, it seems pointless.
-You have no idea that your sound intolerance makes it more difficult for you to concentrate, listen, comprehend, and remember what you are taught.
-Even though your eyes feel tired and you suffer from headaches after reading, glasses fail to help.
-As you get older, print gets smaller compounding your difficulties.
-You have never heard of visual processing difficulties and vision therapy.
-You think, “I must be dumb.”
-Sadly, parents begin to believe you are unable to learn.
-By the teen years, you start looking for something that helps you feel better.
-School is pointless.
-Cheri has learned through her work that most clients with sound intolerance also struggled with visual processing difficulties.
+Unfortunately, sound intolerance makes it more difficult for you to concentrate, listen, comprehend, and remember what you are taught.
+If there are unknown visual processing difficulties, your eyes quickly tire while reading.
+After a while, you suffer from a bad headache.
+Additionally, your new glasses fail to help.
+As you get older, the print gets smaller compounding your difficulties.

 Negative Impact of Sound Intolerance on Auditory Processing Skills: